zhensvans/password-checker-app/README.md

 6. Run the Flask application using the `flask run` command: `flask run`

+## Database Implementation

+The application uses SQLite as its database to store breached passwords and their breach counts.
+The `database.py` module handles database creation, table creation, data insertion, and querying.
+The database is initialized on application startup and populated with breached password data fetched from an external API.

 ## Usage

 - Enter your password on the main page for analysis.